danielhrisca/asammdf/doc/gui.rst

 .. image:: images/channel_info.png

-Only the channels that are checked in the channels tree will be selected for plotting when the *Plot* button is pressed.
+Only the channels that are checked in the channels tree will be selected for plotting when the *Create window* button is pressed.
-Checking or unchecking channels will not affect the current plot or sub-plots.
+Checking or unchecking channels will not affect the current plot or sub-windows.

 4. Command buttons
 ^^^^^^^^^^^^^^^^^^
 From left to right the buttons have the following functionality

 * **Load configuration**: restores channels tree and all sub-plot windows from a saved configuration file
-* **Save configuration**: saves all sub-plots (channels, colors, common axis and enable state) and channel tree
+* **Save configuration**: saves all sub-windows (channels, colors, common axis and enable state) and channel tree
 * **Select all channels**: checks all channels in the channels tree
 * **Reset selection**: unchecks all channels in the channels tree
 * **Advanced search & select**: will open an advanced search dialog